What is a will?

 Does having a will save on estate taxes?

 If an estate may be taxable, a will (or a revocable living trust) can include provisions that will help to reduce or eliminate federal and state estate taxes.
 In Oregon, an estate is taxable if the value of the gross estate is more than $1,000,000 for a person who dies on or after January 1, 2006.
-For federal estate tax purposes, an estate is taxable if the value of the gross estate is more than $3,500,000 for a person who dies during 2009.
-Unless Congress acts to change the law, the federal estate tax will be eliminated for 2010, then reinstated in 2011 with an exclusion amount of $1,000,000.
+Under federal law, an estate is taxable if the value of the gross estate is more than $5,600,000 for a person who dies in 2018.

 When should a will be updated?

-You can change your will whenever you want to, as long as you are able to understand what you are doing.
-You should plan to have an attorney review your will every three to five years or whenever there is a major change in your life, such as getting married, getting a divorce, beginning or ending a domestic partnership, having (or adopting) a child, experiencing the loss of a spouse or domestic partner, or making a significant change in your assets.
+You can change your will whenever you want, as long as you are able to understand what you are doing.
+A relatively small number of people give up this right by making contracts not to change their wills.
+You should plan to have an attorney review your will every three to five years or whenever there is a major change in your life, such as getting married, getting divorced, beginning or ending a domestic partnership, having (or adopting) a child, experiencing the loss of a spouse or domestic partner, or making a significant change in your assets.
 Getting married or divorced or registering as domestic partners or dissolving a registered domestic partnership usually revokes all or part of a will.
 If you have this type of major change in your life, you may also want to update your durable financial power of attorney and your advance directive for health care.